utkucngnc/opencv_simd_nanobench_benchmark/README.md

    ```sh
    path/to/repo/run.sh
    ```
-   The iamge used in the benchmark is `lena` iamge.
-If you want to use an arbitrary image in an arbitrary path, open `run` script and change ts content with the following:
+   The iamge used in the benchmark is `lena` image.
+If you want to use an arbitrary image in an arbitrary path, open `run` script and change its content with the following:
    ```sh
    #! /bin/sh
    ./out/build/ocv_simd_nanobench $1
    ```
-   Now the executable file can run with a user-promt as following:
+   Now the executable file can run with a user-prompt as following:
    ```sh
    path/to/repo/run.sh path_to_your_image.with_extension
    ```